kyma-project/nats-manager/docs/user/02-configuration.md

 ## High availability

-NATS Servers are set up across different availability zones for uninterrupted operation and uptime.
-To achieve this, a minimum of three Kubernetes Nodes must be distributed across at least three availability zones.
-If this requirement is not met, high availability is compromised because NATS Servers would then be scheduled within the same Availability zone.
+For high availability, the NATS servers must be set up across different availability zones for uninterrupted operation and uptime.
+NATS Manager deploys the NATS servers in the availability zones where your Kubernetes cluster has Nodes.
+If the Kubernetes cluster has Nodes distributed across at least three availability zones, NATS Manager automatically distributes the NATS servers across these availability zones.
+If the Kubernetes cluster doesn’t have Nodes distributed across at least three availability zones, high availability is compromised.

 ## Reference